Jacob Boehme

 1923-01-12-GA220

-covers Giordano Bruno, Jacob Boehme, Francis Bacon
+covers Giordano Bruno, Jacob Boehme as representative transition period, Francis Bacon

 1923-01-13-GA220